giantswarm/docs/src/content/reference/kubectl-gs/get-clusters.md

 ## Flags {#flags}

 Here we document the flags that have a particular meaning for the `get clusters` command.
-Use `kgs get clusters -h` for a full list.
+Use `kgs get clusters --help` for a full list.

 ### `--output/-o` {#flags-output}